kevinweber/lazy-load-for-videos/readme.txt

 Easily insert the URL to your content (e.g. Youtube video) into a post or page.
 The URL must be on its own line and must not be hyperlinked.
 "WordPress will automatically turn [the URL] into a YouTube embed when the post is viewed."
 (Source: http://codex.wordpress.org/Embeds)
 Inserting a Youtube `<iframe>` (instead of the plain URL) is deprecated and not supported by Lazy Load for Videos.

+= How to disable lazy-loading of a single video? = Append `&lazyload=0` to the video URL.

 = How to add support for custom post types? =
 UPDATE: Since plugin version 2.1.2, every custom post type is supported automatically.
 So you can ignore the following instructions.
 They will be removed with one of the next updates.